clemensv/avrotize/specs/avrotize-schema.md

 ### 3.13.
 Type Unions

-A type union is an array of Avro schema expressions.
+A type union is an array of schema expressions.
 A value of a type union MUST be a valid value of exactly one of the types in the union.

 All types in a type union MUST be distinct.